Florida/Georgia Personal Injury & Workers Compensation

 (b) The dog was protecting or defending a human being within the immediate vicinity of the dog from an unjustified attack or assault.

-(4) Upon a dangerous dog classification and penalty becoming final after a hearing or by operation of law pursuant to subsection (3), the animal control authority shall provide a written final order to the owner by registered mail, certified hand delivery or service.
-The owner may appeal the classification, penalty, or both, to the circuit court in accordance with the Florida Rules of Appellate Procedure after receipt of the final order.
-If the dog is not held by the animal control authority, the owner must confine the dog in a securely fenced or enclosed area pending resolution of the appeal.
+(4) Upon a dangerous dog classification and penalty becoming final after a hearing or by operation of law pursuant to subsection (3), the animal control authority shall provide a written final order to the owner by registered mail or certified hand delivery or service in conformance with the provisions of chapter 48 relating to service of process.
+The owner may appeal the classification or penalty, or both, to the circuit court in accordance with the Florida Rules of Appellate Procedure after receipt of the final order.
+If the dog is not held by the animal control authority, the owner must confine the dog in a proper enclosure pending resolution of the appeal.
 Each applicable local governing authority must establish appeal procedures that conform to this subsection.

 a.
 A current certificate of rabies vaccination for the dog.

 b.
-A proper enclosure to confine a dangerous dog and the posting of the premises with a clearly visible warning sign at all entry points which informs both children and adults of the presence of a dangerous dog on the property.
+A proper enclosure to confine the dangerous dog and the posting of the premises with a clearly visible warning sign at all entry points which informs both children and adults of the presence of a dangerous dog on the property.

 The appropriate governmental unit may impose an annual fee for the issuance of certificates of registration required by this section.

-2. Immediately notify the appropriate animal control authority when the dog:
+3. Immediately notify the appropriate animal control authority when the dog:

 a.
-Is loose or unconfined.
+Is loose or unconfined;

 b.
-Has bitten a human being or attacked another animal.
+Has bitten a human being or attacked another animal;

 c.
-Is sold, given away, or dies.
+Is sold, given away, or dies; or

 d.
 Is moved to another address.

-Before a dangerous dog is sold or given away, the owner shall provide the name, address, and telephone number of the new owner to the animal control authority.
-The new owner must comply with all of the requirements of this section and implementing local ordinances, even if the animal is moved from one local jurisdiction to another within the state.
-The animal control officer must be notified by the owner of a dog classified as dangerous that the dog is in his or her jurisdiction.
+a.
+The new owner must comply with this section and any implementing local ordinances, even if the animal is moved from one local jurisdiction to another within this state, and must notify the animal control authority that the dog is in the authority’s jurisdiction.

 (b) If a dog is classified as a dangerous dog due to an incident that causes severe injury to a human being, based upon the nature and circumstances of the injury and the likelihood of a future threat to the public safety, health, and welfare, the dog may be destroyed in an expeditious and humane manner.